Commons-based peer production: Related concepts

 Interrelated concepts to Commons-based peer production are the processes of peer governance and peer property.
-To begin with, peer governance is a new mode of governance and bottom-up mode of participative decision-making that is being experimented in peer projects, such as Wikipedia and FLOSS; thus peer governance is the way that peer production, the process in which common value is produced, is managed.
+To begin with, peer governance is a new mode of governance and bottom-up mode of participative decision-making that is being experimented in peer projects, such as Wikipedia and FOSS; thus peer governance is the way that peer production, the process in which common value is produced, is managed.
 Peer Property indicates the innovative nature of legal forms such as the General Public License, the Creative Commons, etc. Whereas traditional forms of property are exclusionary ("if it is mine, it is not yours"), peer property forms are inclusionary.
 It is from all of us, i.e. also for you, provided you respect the basic rules laid out in the license, such as the openness of the source code for example.

 The ease of entering and leaving an organization is a feature of adhocracies.

 The principle of commons-based peer production is similar to collective invention, a model of open innovation in economics coined by Robert Allen.

 Also related: Open-source economics and Commercial use of copyleft works.